lmparppei/Beat/README.md

 Some future considerations:

+* Removing all stuff having to do with the ancient Fountain open source stuff, including references to RegexKitLite
 * Show pages in edit view (probably not, though)
 * Have Beat only allow happy endings (somewhat limiting)
 * Making the world a better place (not enough coding skills)